brittneypostma/devDocs/src/routes/blog/posts/redux-toolkit.md

 export default App
 ```

 That's it!
 Redux Toolkit is now set up and connected to our application.
 This is a basic tutorial, next time we will dive deeper into RTK!
-Thanks for the :heart:!
+Thanks for the 💖!